nggit/tremolo-docs/tasks.md

 ctx.anykey = 'mydata'
 ```

-Note that the following attributes is reserved:
+Note that the following attributes are reserved:
 `data`, `options`, and `tasks`.